awslabs/multi-model-server/docker/advanced_settings.md

 * [http://localhost/api-description](http://localhost/api-description)
 * [http://localhost/ping](http://localhost/ping)

-If `config.properties` file is used as is, the following commands can be run to verify that the MXNet Model Server is running.
+If `config.properties` file is used as is, the following commands can be run to verify that the Multi Model Server is running.

 ```bash
 curl -O https://s3.amazonaws.com/model-server/inputs/kitten.jpg